 The goal of the Unitarian Universalist (UU) brand identity is to create shared strategies to promote Unitarian Universalism.
 The more UU congregations, groups and individuals who participate in the brand identity, the louder our voices can become.
 Imagine a day when lengthy explanations and “elevator speeches” about Unitarian Universalism aren’t necessary anymore because our faith is known far and wide as a force for good in the world.
 The brand identity answers the call for growth visibility that thousands of UUs articulated in the 2012 Gathered Here report, and offers a unified look and feel that embodies the core values of boldness, compassion and reverence.

 Download the UU Brand Identity guidelines for how local congregations can use images, text, colors and design elements in a shared approach to communicate our core values.

 As a unifying element, the logo is recognized as distinctively UU.
 It is used for official communications, but can also be adapted as a design element.
 The logo should always be clear and legible when it is used.

-Reproduction of the logo should originate from an official digital reproduction master (located on this site).
-We are providing several file formats to provide the best possible logo reproduction for any foreseeable applications.
-Please be sure to use these materials rather than scanning or photocopying from printed materials, which would reduce the quality of the result.
+These various file formats provide the best possible logo reproduction for any foreseeable applications.
+Please use these materials rather than scanning or photocopying from printed materials, which would reduce the quality of the result.

 For more information contact web @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.